PASTAplus/content-x/CONTRIBUTING.md

 </div>
 ```

+> NOTE the `/embed/` component of the YouTube video link above.
+You must manually insert this into a YouTube URL when creating the HTML block.

 ## Terminology

 Consistent terminology conveys coherence and makes editing across all web pages, through search and replace methods, much simpler.
 Below is the current implementation of terminology throughout web pages: